undyau/meos-oz/code/installer/readme.txt

   events were loaded from Eventor.

   15 November 2017
-- MEOS crashed when an unknown runner downloaded (bug introduced 3.4.717.2)
+- MeOS crashed when an unknown runner downloaded (bug introduced 3.4.717.2)

   6 November 2017
 - Allow specification of a "series" for SSS style events rather than forcing "sss"